How to Update, Change Parameters, and Delete GenU

 The following parameters are stored with the Environment name specified during deployment (default is dev

-- All parameters for dev environment stored in JSON format
+- All parameters for the dev environment stored in JSON format

 Tip